jcrist/jcrist.github.io-source/content/dask_searchcv.md

                          ('tfidf', TfidfTransformer()),
                          ('clf', SGDClassifier())])

-All of these take several parameters, we'll only do a grid search across a few of them:
+All of these take several parameters.
+We'll only do a grid search across a few of them:

     ::Python